MeeranB/week4-autocomplete/understanding.md

 > `input.value` returns the value a user types in the input field.

-2. The first `.then` reads the response and return as text
+2. The first `.then` reads the response and return as text, the second `.then` takes the data and passes it to the `showResults` function.

 3. The `catch()` method deals with the unsuccessul cases.